shadowbq/FreeIPA-Configuration/D2iQ-Konvoy.md

 * Create kubeconfig user Profile
 * Create the context

 If this is the first time you've attempted to authenticate using the plugin, a browser window opens to the Konvoy authentication page.
 After successful authentication, you should see a pod listing in your terminal.
 The plugin stores your identity token for subsequent requests.
-After your identity token expires, by default 24 hours, the plugin directs you to the Konvoy authentication page where you can re-authenticate.
+After your identity token expires, by **default 24 hours**, the plugin directs you to the Konvoy authentication page where you can re-authenticate.

 ### *Set additional RBACS*